reticulatedpines/magiclantern_simplified/developer_guide/02_00_hardware.md

 - D45 can use cache locking to "edit" instructions in code ROM
 - D78X have MMU so can "edit" large regions of code ROM
 - D6 doesn't have a proven way to "edit" ROM
+- Dual-core ICUs run single OS instance dual core.
+- In dual/triple ICU configurations, each ICU runs own separate OS instance.

-#### Secondary processors
+#### Secondary cores and processors

-There are further processors for specialised tasks.
+There are further cores for specialised tasks.
 Since these are utilised via APIs and / or message passing, their internals are poorly understood.
+Most of those run separate instances of DryOS.

 Tasks that are performance critical (either throughput or latency) may run on some accelerator.
 E.g., JPEG compression, video compression.
-These are likely ASICs, though there are signs that FPGAs are used in some generations.
+These are likely ASICs, though there are signs that external FPGAs are used in some generations.
 Possibly, early implementations use FPGA, which are later converted to ASICs.

 Cams with integrated networking typically delegate this to another part.
 On D78X this is Xtensa ISA and internally named "Lime".
 The ICU can command Lime, which, presumably, directly controls some WiFi SoC.